amykapernick/modern_front_end_fundamentals/docs/modern-css/exercises.md

 ### 2.1.4 Growing and Shrinking Items

-Align the cards and make sure they’re at least 200px wide but will stretch/shrink as required.
+Align the cards and make sure they're at least 200px wide but will stretch/shrink as required.

 ### 2.1.5 Vertical Centring